This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Scalable: Double the recipe to make gnocchi for two or save leftovers for later.
+• Easy to Scale: Double the ingredients to make gnocchi for two.

 Ingredients